A meta-analysis of Boolean network models reveals design principles of gene regulatory networks: Conclusion

 \section{Conclusion}

-Gene expression constitutes the most fundamental process in which the genotype determines the phenotype.
+Gene expression constitutes the most fundamental process in which genotype determines phenotype.
 A detailed understanding of the design principles that regulate this process is therefore of great importance.
-We utilized combined knowledge from numerous experts in their respective fields to perform a meta-analysis of gene regulatory networks.
+We utilized combined knowledge from numerous experts in their respective fields to perform a meta-analysis of published gene regulatory networks.
 Boolean networks constituted the perfect modeling framework for this kind of analysis due to their simplicity, easy comparability, and widespread use.
-A large literature search provided us with the most extensive database of expert-curated Boolean gene regulatory network models thus far, which may be queried to generate and test various types of hypotheses.
+A large literature search yielded the most extensive database of expert-curated Boolean gene regulatory network models thus far, which may be queried to generate and test various types of hypotheses.

-We highlighted the usefulness of this resource by focusing on several proposed design principles of GRNs.
+We highlighted the usefulness of this resource by focusing on several design principles of GRNs.
 We confirmed that the regulatory logic is not random but highly canalized.
 Using a broader definition of canalization, we showed that even regulatory interactions that were not considered canalizing in previous analyses, exhibited a high level of canalization.
 Canalization and genetic redundancy are two correlated concepts; GRNs proved to be independently enriched for both.
 We further studied the presence of small network motifs and discovered various types of motifs that were vastly more or less abundant than expected by chance.
-Finally, we provided strong evidence for the hypothesis that most GRNs dynamically operate at the edge of order and chaos due to a tradeoff between stability and adaptability.
+Finally, we provided strong evidence for the hypothesis that all GRNs operate dynamically close to the edge of order and chaos due to a tradeoff between stability and adaptability.
+The abundance of nested canalizing update rules, specifically NCFs that are insensitive to perturbations, appeared to maintain critical dynamics for more densely connected GRNs.